FOOD FOR MEN

 But don’t hurry up.

 If you dig a little deeper, you'll see something beyond the splashy headlines.
-The study was made for marketing purpose.
+The study was made for marketing purposes.
 It didn't actually find that avocados could curb appetite or help with weight loss.
 It was a mere six-hour trial investigating the short-term effects of avocados on hunger.
-It didn't investigate into avocados' effects on food intake or body weight.
+It didn't investigate avocados' effects on food intake or body weight.

 Sponsored research like this is all about marketing.
 Get headlines, grab the consumer's attention.
 Science against you and me.

 I don’t advocate kicking avocados off your plate.
-They're high in antioxidants and helping with osteoarthritis management, however, the problem is that those benefits are not sexy enough for marketers.
+They're high in antioxidants and help with osteoarthritis management, however, the problem is that those benefits are not sexy enough for marketers.
 So, take a closer look the next time you see headlines for the latest and greatest in food science and nutrition.
 That way you can make an informed decision about what you put into your body… for the right reasons.